-File system is a method or way of storing and organizing files on your storage media to facilitate easy retrieval of files. each of the physical storage media whether it is memory cards, SD cards, thumb drives, hard drives or any other storage device all of them will have a file system for maintaining data in a structured way.
+File system is a method or way of storing and organising files on your storage media to facilitate easy retrieval of files. each of the physical storage media whether it is memory cards, SD cards, thumb drives, hard drives or any other storage device all of them will have a file system for maintaining data in a structured way.
 In Windows users will be presented with several choices of file systems.
 These file systems depend on your storage media type and OS version being installed.

 Windows file System

 Microsoft Windows OS use two major file systems: FAT that was inherited from old DOS and came up with its later extensions as FAT16, FAT32, ExFAT; widely-used NTFS file systems.
 Recently released one is ReFS file system was developed by Microsoft for Windows 8 Servers as a new generation file system.

 The FAT (short for File Allocation Table) file system is a general purpose file system that is compatible not only with Windows but also with all major operating systems including Mac OS X, and Linux / Unix.
 It was the default file system for all your Windows operating systems earlier to Windows 2000.
 It consists of file system descriptor sector (boot sector or superblock), file system block allocation table (referenced as File Allocation Table) and also a plain storage space that can store all your files and folders.
 Files on FAT are stored in directories.
 Based on the number of bits used to enumerate your file system blo9ck, FAT can be identified as FAT12, FAT16, FAT32 etc.